ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/IGPageContentValidator/README.md

 # Simplifier Implementation Guide Page Content Validation

-The validator works by scraping the webpage within website.txt for any internal webpage links within the Simplifier Guide.
+The validator works by scraping the webpage for any internal webpage links within the Simplifier Guide.
 These webpages are then validated individually.

 The website validation is in three parts:
 - HTML Error Checking - This checks each page for any html errors.
 This captures any errors caused by using Simplifier relative links, e.g `{{pagelink: }}`, amongst the usual coding errors.